 Booking Tickets to the USS Arizona Memorial

-I highly recommend seeing at least the USS Arizona.
+I highly recommend seeing at least the USS Arizona when you’re visiting Pearl Harbor.
 It’s not often you get to experience such a huge part of American history up close.